fgergo/boringstreamer/readme.md

 c:\>boringstreamer

-then use chrome to listen to music.
+then use chrome (or firefox etc.)  to listen to music.

 # Help